ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 * *[Second level learners](#secondLL)*
 * *[Conclusion](#conclusion)*

-The source code is available on [GitHub](https://github.com/ttvand/Facebook-V/).
+The R source code is available on [GitHub](https://github.com/ttvand/Facebook-V/).
 This [thread](https://www.kaggle.com/c/facebook-v-predicting-check-ins/forums/t/22081/1st-place-winning-solution) on the Kaggle forum discusses the solution on a higher level and is a good place to start if you participated in the challenge.

 ## <a name="introduction"><a> Introduction